atgeo/kalenda/readme.txt

 = Which calendars are supported? =

-The General Roman Calendar plus every national and diocesan calendar published by the LitCal project, in the locales they provide.
+The General Roman Calendar is supported.

+Additional national and diocesan calendars from the LitCal project may be supported in future versions.

 = Does it work with my theme? =

 Yes.
-Blocks are server-rendered with theme-agnostic markup and liturgical colours exposed as CSS custom properties, so any block or classic theme can style them.
+The block is server-rendered with plain, theme-agnostic markup, so it works in block and classic themes alike.
+Liturgical colours currently ship as fixed CSS classes rather than theme-overridable custom properties.

 == Changelog ==

 = 0.1.0 =
-* Initial development release: project scaffolding, architecture and tooling.
+* REST API (`kalenda/v1`): `/calendar`, `/day` and `/calendars`, with metadata-based validation and cached, rate-limit-friendly responses.
+* Kalenda Day block: shows today's celebration(s), server-rendered.